About me

 Current Practice :

-In additions to my Private practice in Tonbridge, I also work as a Humanistic Counsellor for Insight Healthcare, Talking Therapies, Kent, providing services on behalf of the NHS.
+In addition to my Private practice in Tonbridge, offering long and short term counselling.
+I am also a Counsellor for Insight IAPT - Talking Therapies, Kent and Medway, providing services on behalf of the NHS which offer short term counselling only.

 Experience